iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 ### 5. Provide mobile support

-The mobile navigation has a burger button to trigger the `<nav>`, so I used the same approach as with the multi-level navigation in step 3.
+The mobile navigation has a mobile menu button to trigger the `<nav>`, so I used the same approach as with the multi-level navigation in step 3.

 ```HTML